HelloZeroNet/Documentation/docs/en/site_development/zeroframe_api_reference.md

 ### certAdd
-Add a new certificate to current user.
+Add a new certificate to the current user.

 Parameter            | Description
                  --- | ---